hazemanwer2000/data-structures-in-c/README.md

 # data-structures-in-c
-Optimized and well-documented static and dynamic **Data Structures**, ready for use, implemented in *ANSI C*.
+Optimized, well-documented, static and dynamic **Data Structures**, ready for use, implemented in *ANSI C*.

 - Linked List
 - Doubly Linked List